The European Policy context: strategies and legislation

 Construction and demolition waste (C&DW), such as scrap metal, used cement or wood products, currently comprise the most significant waste stream in the European Union.
 This is mainly because, at present, many of the materials used in demolition and renovation works are unsuitable for reuse or high-grade recycling.

 Circular economy-inspired actions can revert such a state-of-the-art, mainly waste prevention and increasing the recycling quality and quantity produced by building sites.
 Such practices can, in turn, help achieve EU waste policy objectives.
-Currently, EU countries are striving to reduce waste and accomplish high-rates recovery targets (70% was reached in 2020).
+Currently, EU countries are striving to reduce waste and accomplish high-rate recovery targets (70% was reached in 2020).

 While the high volume and nature of construction waste pose several management challenges, these also present a clear opportunity for the implementation of effective circular economy practices linked to waste management and recycling.
 Low-value backfilling operations (e.g. using collected waste and rubble to fill holes on construction sites) and low-grade recovery (e.g., recycled and crushed cement or aggregates in road construction) are essential to implement these practices.
-Just as importantly, clear information on recycled materials is critical to improve users’ trust towards circular economy practices.
+Just as importantly, clear information on recycled materials is critical to improving users’ trust towards circular economy practices.

 The European Commission considers the construction sector a priority for its circular economy action plan.
 For this reason, in March 2020, the European Commission adopted the new circular economy action plan (CEAP).
 This is one of the main building blocks of the European Green Deal.
 A transition towards a circular economy will reduce ecological pressure, mitigate biodiversity loss, and ensure sustainable development.